ApryseSDK/pdftron-react-native/API.md

 #### topAppNavBarRightBar
 array of strings, optional, iOS only

 Customizes the right bar section of the top app nav bar.
 If passed in, the default right bar section will not be used.
-Strings should be [Config.Buttons](./src/Config/Config.js) constants.
+Strings should be [Config.Buttons](./src/Config/Config.js) constants or [Config.CustomToolbarButonKey](./src/Config/Config.js).

 ```js
 <Documentview